Council

 Senator Thomas A. Daschle

+Senator Daschle is the Founder and CEO of The Daschle Group, a Public Policy Advisory of Baker Donelson.
+The Daschle Group is a full-service strategic advisory firm that advises clients on a broad array of economic, policy and political issues.
 Senator Daschle has participated in the development and debate of almost every major public policy issue of the last three decades.
 In 1978, he was elected to the US House of Representatives, where he served for eight years.
 In 1986, he was elected to the US Senate and was chosen as Senate Democratic Leader in 1994.
-He now leads The Daschle Group, a Public Policy Advisory of Baker Donelson in Washington, DC, where he advises clients on a broad array of key national issues.
-Senator Daschle is Chair of the board of directors at the Center for American Progress and the National Democratic Institute and serves on the boards of the Edward M. Kennedy Institute, the LBJ Foundation, and the World Food Program USA.
-He is also a member of the Council of Foreign Relations.
+Senator Daschle is Chair of the board of directors at the Center for American Progress, the National Democratic Institute, and the National Institute for Civil Discourse.
+He serves on the boards of the Edward M. Kennedy Institute and the LBJ Foundation and is a member of the Health Policy and Management Executive Council at the Harvard School of Public Health, the Bipartisan Commission on Biodefense, and the Council of Foreign Relations.
 After graduating from South Dakota State University in 1969, he served as an intelligence officer in the US Air Force Strategic Command for three years.

 Marguerite Davis

 Marguerite Davis is owner of Davis, Uniquely Beautiful Jewelry, a fine jewelry boutique in Richmond, Virginia.
-She is currently in a leadership position on the Foundation Board for the Virginia Commonwealth University School of Engineering and has served on the Board of the Virginia Engineering Foundation at The University of Virginia and the Board of Trustees for Hampden Sydney College.
+She has served on the Foundation Board for the Virginia Commonwealth University School of Engineering, the Board of the Virginia Engineering Foundation at The University of Virginia and the Board of Trustees for Hampden Sydney College.
 She is a graduate of the University of Virginia and the Gemological Institute of America.

 Norwood H. Davis, Jr.

 Norwood Davis is Managing Director of CMD Management, LLC.
 He is the former Chairman and CEO of Trigon Healthcare and a former director of a number of other public and privately held companies.
-Mr. Davis has held leadership positions with numerous nonprofit boards, including Hampden-Sydney College, the Commonwealth Foundation for Cancer Research, the Miller Center of Public Affairs, the Metropolitan Richmond Chamber of Commerce and the Greater Richmond Business Hall of Fame.
-He is a graduate of Hampden-Sydney College, the University of Virginia School of Law and the University of Virginia Darden School of Business.
+Mr. Davis has held leadership positions with numerous nonprofit boards, including Hampden-Sydney College, the Commonwealth Foundation for Cancer Research, the Miller Center of Public Affairs, the Metropolitan Richmond Chamber of Commerce, and the Greater Richmond Business Hall of Fame.
+He is a graduate of Hampden-Sydney College, the University of Virginia School of Law, and the Executive Program at the University of Virginia Darden School of Business.

 Peter Gabriel

 Peter Gabriel is a musician who founded the band Genesis with a group of friends from school.
-Since leaving the band in 1975, he has pursued a solo career releasing albums and film scores.
-In 1980, he founded WOMAD (World of Music Arts and Dance), which has presented 170 festivals in over 30 countries.
+Since leaving the band in 1975, he has pursued a solo career releasing many albums and film scores, his latest being ‘i/o’ released in 2023.
+In 1980, he founded WOMAD (World of Music Arts and Dance), which has presented more than 200 festivals in over 30 countries.
 In 1992, Peter founded Witness.org, pioneering the use of cameras and technology in human rights work.
-He also founded theElders.org with Nelson Mandela and Richard Branson in 2001, to bring together a respected group of world leaders, whose influence stems not from political, economic or military power, but from experience, integrity, and wisdom.
+He also founded theElders.org with Nelson Mandela and Richard Branson in 2001 to bring together a respected group of world leaders whose influence stems not from political, economic, or military power, but from experience, integrity, and wisdom.
+He also co-founded the Interspecies Internet, a global thinktank to develop communication with non-human intelligence, alongside Dr. Vint Cerf, Dr. Diana Reiss, and Dr. Neil Gershenfeld.
 Peter’s other work interests have been in innovative technology, especially in digital media, audio, music, visual language, and more recently, healthcare.

 Alicia García Herrero, PhD